Baloch Nationalist Army

-Baloch Nationalist Army (BNA) (Urdu: بلوچ نیشنلسٹ آرمی) is a militant group, fighting for the separation of Balochistan.
+Baloch Nationalist Army (BNA) (Urdu: بلوچ نیشنلسٹ آرمی) was a militant group, fighting for the separation of Balochistan province.
 The group was formed on January 11, 2022, out of a merger of the Baloch Republican Army (BRA), and the United Baloch Army (UBA).
-BRA and UBA also announced their dissolution following the establishment of Baloch Nationalist Army.
+The Gulzar Imam faction of BRA and the Sarfraz Bangulzai faction of UBA also announced their dissolution following the establishment of Baloch Nationalist Army.

+Since its formation, the group was led by its founder, Gulzar Imam, who surrendered to the state of Pakistan in 2023.
+Following Gulzar's surrender, the group strength had considerably declined.
+Sarfraz Bangulzai succeeded Gulzar and served as the head of the group until his surrender in December 2023.
+The group was dissolved following the surrender of its top leader and remaining of its members.

+Background

+Baloch Nationalist Army (BNA) is a Baloch nationalist militant umbrella group, which was seeking separation of Balochistan province from Pakistan.
+It was formed on 11 January 2022 and following its establishment, the Gulzar Imam faction of Baloch Republican Army (BRA) and Sarfraz Bangulzai faction of United Baloch Army (UBA) announced their dissolution and merger into Baloch Nationalist Army (BNA).
+BRA and UBA are a militant groups and were responsible for various attacks on civilians, government officials, and Pakistani security forces.

 Attacks

+Some of the major attacks carried out by the groups are:

 2022 Lahore Blast

 On 20 January 2022, at least three people were killed and over 20 others were injured by a bombing in Lahore, Punjab, Pakistan.
 At 1:40pm, a 1.5 kilogram improvised explosive device exploded on a motorcycle parked next to a pushcart outside a bank in a busy market chowk in the Anarkali area of the city.
 It broke windows of nearby buildings and set fire to several parked motorcycles.
 The attack was claimed on Twitter by a spokesman for the Baloch Nationalist Army.

 The blast in Lahore was strongly condemned by leader of Baloch nationalist groups like Mehran Marri and Brahumdagh Bugti.
 The condemnation by the leaders of Nationalist group highlighted the clash between the leaders of terrorists groups aboard and by the fighters on ground.